 Yes.
 There are not usually any problems for the average DIY-interested person.

 Which tools do I need?

 The tools you need depend on the installation choices you make for the urine outlet and the ventilation pipe.
-This is a list of the most probably tools that may come handy: Screwdriver Hacksaw – to cut the ventilation pipe Knife – to cut the urine hose Hole saws for the urine outlet and the ventilation pipe Carpenter’s level A drill and tape.
-In case you have wall or floor tiles.
+This is a list of the most probably tools that may come handy: screwdriver, hacksaw (to cut the ventilation pipe), knife (to cut the urine hose), hole saws for the urine outlet and the ventilation pipe, a level, a drill.